agkozak/bettybolton.co.uk/discography.md

 	<h2 id="toc-intro">Introduction</h2>

-	<p>In the course of just under six years (1929-1935), English singer Betty Bolton recorded 115 record sides and thus established herself as a comparatively prolific recording artist by the standards of the interwar period.
+	<p>In the course of just under six years (1929&ndash;1935), English singer Betty Bolton recorded 115 record sides and thus established herself as a comparatively prolific recording artist by the standards of the interwar period.
 Bolton&rsquo;s origins were in the musical comedies of the London stage, and record producers must have recognized her significant talent for making funny or risqué songs even more entertaining through her bold and idiosyncratic delivery.
-Yet she could also be called upon to inject sincerity into a song that called for it, and her vocals can be incredibly touching, memorable, and beautiful.</p>
+Yet she could also inject sincerity into a song that called for it, and her vocals can be incredibly touching, memorable, and beautiful.</p>

 	<p>I will reserve further questions of biography and artistic excellence for the rest of my <a href="https://bettybolton.co.uk">Betty Bolton</a> website.
 A discography should be simply a systematic account of facts and reasonable conjectures pertaining to the understanding of artists&rsquo; known recordings, both extant and lost.
 It is worth making a few observations, however, about factors that complicate our identifying Betty Bolton records.
 It is particularly important to acknowledge some of the prior research that makes it possible for me to attempt as complete a list of her output as possible.</p>

 	<p>Bolton produced quite a few records that helpfully have the name &ldquo;Betty Bolton&rdquo; right on the label.
-However, like many artists of her time, she used two pseudonyms on the Eclipse label: &ldquo;Miss Lydia Russell&rdquo; and &ldquo;Gracie Collins.&rdquo; But both of these names were also used by other female artists on Eclipse, so firmly establishing that a Lydia Russell or a Gracie Collins record is a recording of Betty Bolton ultimately requires a copy of the record or a transfer&mdash;and a good ear.</p>
+However, like many artists of her time, she used two pseudonyms on the Eclipse label: &ldquo;Miss Lydia Russell&rdquo; and &ldquo;Gracie Collins.&rdquo; But both of these names were also used by other female artists on Eclipse, so firmly establishing that a given Lydia Russell or Gracie Collins record is a recording of Betty Bolton ultimately requires a copy of the record or a transfer&mdash;and a good ear.</p>

-	<p>Another major problem is that Betty Bolton&rsquo;s name frequently does not appear on a record when the label features primarily the dance band for whom she is providing the vocal chorus.
+	<p>Another major challenge is that Betty Bolton&rsquo;s name usually does not appear on a record when the label features primarily the dance band for whom she is providing the vocal chorus.
 So far, we know her to have recorded with:</p>

 	<ul>
 		<li>The Piccadilly Players (sometimes under the pseudonym &ldquo;The Stellar Dance Band&rdquo;; Al Starita dir.)</li>